Tobacco politics: Litigation

-The lawsuits brought against various tobacco manufacturers, attempting to hold them responsible for wrongful death, injury, or medical expenses related to cigarette smoking and other tobacco use.
-Cases have been brought both by individual plaintiffs and by government officials, including U.S. State Attorney General.
+Lawsuits have been filed against varying tobacco manufacturers, attempting to hold them to account for wrongful death, injury, or medical expenses related to cigarette smoking and other tobacco use.
+Cases have been brought both by individual plaintiffs and by government officials, including the U.S. States Attorney General.
 Punitive damages for the plaintiff have often been awarded as a result of a successful litigation.
-However, the vast majority of court decisions have been in favor of the defendant tobacco companies.
+However, the vast majority of court decisions have been in favour of the defendant tobacco companies.

 History

 The history of tobacco litigation in the United States can be divided into three waves: (1) from 1954 to 1973, (2) from 1983 to 1992, and (3) from 1994 until today.
 During the first two waves, tobacco companies had enormous success, winning all but one of their cases, with the only case they lost, Cipollone v.
 Liggett, being reversed.

 During the first wave, a growing abundance of evidence linked tobacco to death and disease.
 Individual smokers filed lawsuits against the tobacco industry, claiming negligence in manufacturing and advertising, breach of warranty, and product liability.
 However, the tobacco industry responded by challenging the science of smoking causing disease and claiming that smokers assumed any risks.

 During the second wave, plaintiffs charged tobacco companies with failure to warn about the addiction and disease risk of cigarettes and strict liability.
-The tobacco companies argued that people assumed the risks of smoking and that federal laws preempted state laws, which the lawsuits were filed under.
+The tobacco companies argued that people assumed the risks of smoking and that federal laws preempted state laws, in which the lawsuits were filed.
 In addition, the tobacco industry poured a massive amount of money into these cases, trying to overwhelm plaintiffs with legal costs.
 An internal memorandum by an attorney for the RJ Reynolds tobacco company described their strategy as, “To paraphrase General Patton, the way we won these cases was not by spending all of our money, but by making that other son of a bitch spend all [of] his.”

 The third wave of tobacco litigation was much more successful for plaintiffs, with plaintiffs winning 41% of cases between 1995 and 2005.
 It also saw a greater number and variety of lawsuits overall.
-State attorneys general charged the tobacco industry of using misleading marketing, targeting children, and concealing the health effects of smoking.
+State attorneys general charged the tobacco industry with using misleading marketing, targeting children, and concealing the health effects of smoking.
 These cases resulted in settlements across all fifty states in the United States.

 Recently, there has been mixed success for plaintiffs in tobacco litigation.
-In Florida, a large class action lawsuit was rejected, because the court argued that each individual case must be proven.
-As a result, thousands of individual lawsuits were filed against tobacco companies, but many of these verdicts are now in appeal.
+In Florida, a large class action lawsuit was rejected because the court argued that each case must be proven.
+As a result, thousands of individual lawsuits were filed against tobacco companies, but many of these verdicts are now on appeal.
 Smokers have also challenged light cigarettes, alleging that tobacco companies falsely advertise light cigarettes as healthier.
 Tobacco companies argue that 'light' refers to the taste, not the filters, and also used preemption arguments.
 Although the Supreme Court ruled in Altria Group, Inc. v.
 Good (2008) that federal law does not preempt certain state consumer protection laws, no courts have ruled on these laws being violated.